raphc43/Data-Sanitizer--custom-server/README.md

 # How to use the program?
 The repo consist of 5 total files, in which the main file is data_sanitizer.py

-1 - Open CMD and issue 'python -m http.server' command to launch the server.
+1 - Open CMD, navigate to the repo and issue 'python custom_server.py' command to launch the server.

 2 - Then execute data_sanitizer.py file either by running it through a text editor or by directly clicking it.